lauradunphy/dunphy_yen_papin_supplement/README.md

 o	biologGrowthDynamics.csv – All calculated growth dynamics

+o	carbonSourceDescriptors.csv – Pathway descriptions for carbon sources in Figure 3

-o	growthDataNAG.csv – Growth data from Figure 4 (previously growthDataGlcNAc.csv)
+o	growthDataNAG.csv (1 through 4) – Growth data from Figures 4A, 4B, S4A, S4B

+o	NAG_mutants_key.csv – Key between mutant labels in Figure 4B data and gene locus tags

 o	mutationsPIP.csv – Mutated genes in the piperacillin-evolved lineage

 o	geneEssentialityPredictions.csv – Predicted essential genes by carbon source

+o	PipDeletionsAllLineages.csv – All other genes in PIP-evolved lineages not in the large deletion of PIP-R1.
+Used in Figure S5B-C

 o	growthDataLeucine.csv – Growth data of ancestor, PIP, and gnyA on 40mM L-Leucine (all 4 biological replicates)